jaspector

 Monday - Friday, 8:30 AM to 4:30 PM

-Typical inspection sequence: Required inspections include footing/foundation, structural framing, electrical rough, plumbing rough, insulation, and final inspections for each applicable subcode.
+Typical sequence: Required inspections include footing/foundation, structural framing, electrical rough, plumbing rough, insulation, and final inspections for each applicable subcode.
 Work that will be concealed must receive inspection before being covered.
 Complete copy of department-approved plans must be kept on job site.

 A construction permit is required for all new construction, additions, alterations, repairs, demolition, and changes in occupancy.

+Building permit fees in Princeton, NJ are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Contact Building and Construction Department for current fee schedule.
 Fees are calculated as: Based on project scope, type, and estimated construction value.
 Plan check fee: Percentage of permit fee as established by municipal ordinance.

-1. Review Prior Approval Requirements at https://www.princetonnj.gov/187/Construction-Prior-Approval-Requirements 2.
+To apply for a building permit in Princeton, NJ, follow these steps: 1.
+Review Prior Approval Requirements at https://www.princetonnj.gov/187/Construction-Prior-Approval-Requirements 2.
 Obtain all required prior approvals and signoffs (e.g., PSOC for sewer connections on additions/new construction with bedrooms).
 3. For new single-family home construction: prepare 2-3 sets of signed and sealed plans by a registered design professional.
 4. Include required documentation: Construction Permit Application, subcode technical sections, New Jersey New Home Builder's Registration, PSOC Sewer Connect Permit, Prior Approval Signoff Sheet.
 5. For additions: confirm Zoning Approval including HVAC documentation if adding or replacing HVAC.
 6. For demolition: obtain releases from Gas, Electric, Water, and Pest Control companies.
 7. Submit complete application to the Department of Building and Construction.
 8. Pay all required permit and plan review fees.
 9. Schedule inspections as work progresses.

-Inspections can be scheduled via: (609) 924-2345, Department of Building and Construction, 400 Witherspoon Street.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Princeton, NJ via: (609) 924-2345, Department of Building and Construction, 400 Witherspoon Street.
 Requests must be made at least 48 hours prior to desired inspection time..

-Other cities in Mercer County
+Other jurisdictions in Mercer County.

-View all Mercer County jurisdictions →
+All Mercer County jurisdictions →